catseye/The-Platform/USAGE.markdown

 ### How to boot the image in the QEMU PC emulator ###

-First, make sure the disk image of The Platform is on your desktop, and make sure it is named `The-Cats-Eye-Technologies-Platform-0.2.img`.
+First, make sure the disk image of The Platform is on your desktop, and make sure it is named `The-Cats-Eye-Technologies-Platform-0.3.img`.
 (This is not a strict requirement, but the instructions below assume that this is the case.)

-QEMU is a versatile PC emulator, originally written by Fabrice Bellard, and now maintained by a large number of developers.
+**QEMU** is a versatile PC emulator, originally written by Fabrice Bellard, and now maintained by a large number of developers.
 It was originally written for Unix-like operating systems, but it is possible to build it on Windows, and several people have done so, so you have several options for which distribution to use (as a web search for "qemu for windows" will reveal.)